Cepher-Bible/Kjv-Style-Covenant-Just/README.md

-### Cepher Hakam Bible – A Faithful Rendering in Majestic English
+### Cepher Hakam Bible - KJV-CAE (COVENANT ANCHOR EDITION) – A Faithful Rendering in Majestic English

+● THIS IS A WORK IN PROGRESS ●

 This is a personal effort to present the Scriptures (the 66-book canon, with optional Apocrypha) as a single, continuous testimony, from Genesis to Revelation, written by one true Author through many faithful hands.